staslebedenko/CognitiveServicesWorkshopUA/README.md

 # CognitiveServicesWorkshop

-Lets start with a workshop overview.
+Let's start with a workshop overview.
-The main idea is to build realtime serverless application with Translation and Speech to text Cognitive services from Microsoft.
+The main idea is to build a real-time serverless application with Translation and "Speech to text" Cognitive services from Microsoft.
-Your goal is to use this tutorial to build your own idea.
-Tutorial provides links to Cognitive services documentation, scenarios etc.
+Your goal is to use this tutorial to build your idea.
+The tutorial provides links to Cognitive services documentation, scenarios, etc.

-Requirements for this tutorial is Visual Studio 2019 community or VS Code.
+Requirements for this tutorial are Visual Studio 2019 community or VS Code.
 Basic knowledge of C#

-Below are three steps to build an SignalR realtime app, connect it to translation services and then use Speech to Text.
+Below are three steps to build a SignalR real-time app, connect it to translation services, and then use Speech to Text.

 # Step 1.
 Infrastructure